-Winter is a magical time of year, with snow-capped mountains, frozen lakes, and cosy fireplaces to enjoy.
-So, whether you’re a seasoned skier or a first-time snowshoer, there are plenty of winter adventures to be had right on our doorstep in Europe.
+Winter is a magical time of year, with snow-capped mountains, frozen lakes and cosy fireplaces to enjoy.
+So, whether you’re a seasoned skier or a first-time snowshoer, there’s plenty of winter adventures to be had right on our doorstep in Europe.

 1. Swiss Alps

-You can’t really go wrong with a trip to the Swiss Alps; it has everything you could think of when dreaming of a winter adventure.
+You can’t really go wrong with a trip to the Swiss Alps.
+It has everything you could think of when dreaming of a winter adventure.
+From snowy mountain peaks to cosy cabins, Switzerland’s stunning Alpine backdrop is a playground for adventure seekers!

 What to do